Send requests with Postman

 Before you start with the individual steps, click on the arrow at the top right next to the “eye” and select “IS24 Sandbox”.

 Then click on the “eye” and fill in the fields “oauth1.Key” (API key) and “oauth1.secret” (API password).
-To do this, enter the values in the slot “CURRENT VALUE”.
+To do this, enter the values in the column “CURRENT VALUE”.

 If you haven't created a consumer key and secret yet, visit our Get Your Client Credentials section to create them.